hpc2n/sphinx-lesson-template/content/openmp-basics2.rst

 Note that all :code:`In parallel` lines and the :code:`Only once` line are printed before any :code:`More in parallel` lines are printed.
 This happens because the :code:`single` construct introduces an **implicit barrier to the exit of the construct**.
-That is, all threads in the team must wait until one of the treads has executed the structured block that is associated with the :code:`single` construct:
+That is, all threads in the team must wait until one of the threads has executed the structured block that is associated with the :code:`single` construct:

 .. figure:: img/barrier.png
     :align: center